-Between practicums, clinical, care plans and note-taking you’re going to do a lot of writing.
+Between practicums, clinical, care plans and note-taking in nursing school, you’re going to do a lot of writing.

 A good pen starts making a difference after 30 minutes of taking notes.
 Another plus side with a good clicky pen is that it doesn’t have a cap.

 You can take out the pen.
 Click it open with one hand.
 Write and then click it closed and put it back in your pocket.